MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/4-exercise-resolve-merge-conflicts.md

 ## Make a change as Bob

 Without knowing what Alice is doing, Bob notices that Alice's last push added a CSS style named `cats` to **site.css**.
-So he decides to apply that class to his cat picture.
+So Bob decides to apply that class to his cat picture.

 1. Return to the "Bob" directory: